Herbert Linge

-Herbert Linge (born 11 June 1928, in Weissach) is a German former racing and rally driver.
+Herbert Fritz Linge (11 June 1928 – 5 January 2024) was a German racing and rally driver.
 As an employee of Porsche, he was involved in many events, and later also in motorsport safety.

+Life and career

+Herbert Linge was born on 11 June 1928.

-He took part in many 24 Hours of Le Mans races in the 1960s, even with a Porsche 917.
+Linge took part in many 24 Hours of Le Mans races in the 1960s, even with a Porsche 917.
 He became famous for being the co-driver of Hans Herrmann in the 1954 Mille Miglia, when their low Porsche 550 passed under a closed railroad crossing, with both ducking under the dashboard.
 In 1960, Linge won the Tour de Corse rally in a Porsche SC 90.
 He is still the only German to win the event.

-The Deutscher Motor Sport Bund's DMSB-Staffel, founded in 1972 by Linge for the Oberste Nationale Sportbehörde as ONS-Staffel, is considered the first mobile track Marshalling crew, equipped with fast cars like the Porsche 914 or Porsche 911, carrying fire extinguishers and doctors in order to arrive quickly at a crash site.
+The Deutscher Motor Sport Bund's DMSB-Staffel, founded in 1972 by Linge for the Oberste Nationale Sportbehörde as ONS-Staffel, is considered the first mobile track marshalling crew, equipped with fast cars like the Porsche 914 or Porsche 911, carrying fire extinguishers and doctors in order to arrive quickly at a crash site.

+Linge died on 5 January 2024, at the age of 95.